Outside Data Policy

 DEQ uses a tiered approach to provide consistent weighting and consideration of various types of data.
 Initial aquatic life support status calls may be confirmed or modified based on other available information.

-To be considered relevant, Tier I data usually includes direct measurements or observations of beneficial uses, criteria, or causes of impairment.
-In addition, the sampling needs to have been conducted at multiple times and locations or at a representative location with specific locations identified on a map or with GIS.
+To be considered relevant, Tier I data usually include direct measurements or observations of beneficial uses, criteria, or causes of impairment.
+In addition, the sampling must have been conducted at multiple times and locations or at a representative location with specific locations identified on a map or with GIS.
 Predictive models must include calibration factors.
-The information must be five years old or less and must be able to be differentiated along a gradient of environmental conditions.
+The information must be five years old or newer and must be able to be differentiated along a gradient of environmental conditions.

-Examples of the types of monitoring data typically meeting Tier I criteria include BURP, EMAP, RBP, Use Attainability Analyses, graduate theses, and professionally prepared and peer-reviewed studies or reports.
-Tier I data are of sufficient quality and relevance to be used for 303(d) listing decisions, 305(b) reports, subbasin assessments, and TMDL development.
+Examples of the types of monitoring data typically meeting Tier I criteria include BURP, National Aquatic Resource Surveys, Rapid Bioassessment Protocol data, use attainability analyses, graduate theses, and professionally prepared and peer-reviewed studies or reports.
+Tier I data are of sufficient quality and relevance to be used for §303(d) listing and delisting decisions, §305(b) reports, subbasin assessments, and TMDL development.
 Data must meet both scientific rigor and relevance of Tier I criteria to be classified at the Tier I level.

-Data collected for Environmental Assessments, Proper Functioning Condition (PFC) assessments, Cumulative Watershed Effects (CWE) Process, and agency planning documents, as well as Citizen Volunteer Monitoring data, are examples of types of data that would be considered Tier II.
-This type of information is used in 305(b) reports, subbasin assessments, and TMDL development.
+Data collected for environmental assessments, proper functioning condition (PFC) assessments, cumulative watershed effects (CWE) process, and agency planning documents, as well as citizen volunteer monitoring data, are examples of data types that would be considered Tier II.
+This type of information is used in §305(b) reports, subbasin assessments, and TMDL development.

 The scientific rigor of Tier III data often includes information collected by unknown or untrained individuals.
 The data may not have been collected or analyzed following standard or reported protocols.
 Data without any originating documentation also appears in this category.
-Relevance of data is limited due to information having no intrinsic judgment or known reference for comparison.
-The data may have been extrapolated based on other sites, or a reflection of a specific localized condition not representative of the water body.
+The data may have been extrapolated based on other sites or be a reflection of a specific localized condition not representative of the water body.

 This type of information may be considered as general background information, but it is not of sufficient rigor and relevance for listing decisions or regulatory actions.